Showcasing remarkable materials and support, this popular product remains a fan favorite.

 Some gymnastic hand grips designed for CrossFit training can be machine-washed.
 Most hand grips, however, cannot be machine-washed, so be certain to read the care instructions carefully when you get your new hand grips.

-If you are looking for a light-duty pair of generic gymnastic hand grips suitable for weightlifting, kettlebells, or CrossFit training, you can find what you need for $5 to $10.
+If you are looking for a light-duty pair of generic gymnastic hand grips suitable for gym activities like weightlifting, kettlebells, or CrossFit training, you can find what you need for $5 to $10.

 For a more durable, better-fitting pair of gymnastic hand grips, you’ll want to look in the $10 to $20 price range.
 These grips are designed to be more comfortable, and they may come with a free grip bag.